-- The ability to find resolution through binding arbitration, and if an agreement is reached, the right to enforce it in court or through an administrative agency.
+- The ability to resolve disputes through an impasse resolution mechanism and, if an agreement is reached, the right to enforce it in court or through an administrative agency.

 The legislation does not allow strikes or lockouts, does not infringe on right-to-work laws and does not interfere with existing state laws and collective bargaining agreements.

 The Cooperation Act enjoys broad bipartisan support while protecting states’ rights

 - The Fire Fighter and EMS Employer-Employee Cooperation Act has historically enjoyed broad and bipartisan support in Congress.
 When a similar act (for police and fire fighters) was last considered by the U.S. House of Representatives in the 110th Congress, the bill passed 314 to 97, with a majority of each party in favor.